The Paranormal Database

 Date / Time: Unknown, but bells can be heard once a year on an unknown date

 Further Comments: An area of rock was known as the Sunken Church, with some people believing it was the place where a church and the congregation were consumed.
-The bells could be heard pealing once a year.
+The bells could be heard peeling once a year.

 Off the coast of Old Felixstowe.